cea-sec/openwec/doc/getting_started.md

 ## Going further

 Now that you have a basic working collector, you have multiple ways to improve your setup:
-* Add additional sources in your Event query and customize your subscriptions parameters
+* Add additional sources in your event query and customize your subscriptions parameters
-* Configure your subscriptions using configuration files (see [Subscription](subscription.md)) and version them.
 * Add multiple OpenWEC nodes for redundancy and horizontal scaling.
 You must use PostgreSQL backend to do that (we advise using CockroachDB).
-You also need to setup a load balancer such as Nginx in front of OpenWEC nodes.
+You also need to setup a load balancer such as haproxy in front of OpenWEC nodes.
 * Use a gMSA (group Managed Service Account) instead of a standard Active Directory account (you may use [gmsad](https://github.com/cea-sec/gmsad) and [msktutil](https://github.com/msktutil/msktutil)).
 * Create multiple subscriptions with different URIs, for example one by tier.
 Thus, you can monitor efficiently that you always receive logs from Tier 0 servers.
 You need to link one GPO per tier with the subscription URI.